 (a) Embark or disembark upon a ski lift except at a designated area;

 (b) Throw or expel any object from any tramway, ski lift, commercial skimobile, or other similar device while riding on the device;

 (c) Act in any manner while riding on a rope tow, wire rope tow, j-bar, t-bar, ski lift, or similar device that may interfere with the proper or safe operation of the lift or tow;

 (d) Willfully engage in any type of conduct which may injure any person, or place any object in the uphill ski track which may cause another to fall, while traveling uphill on a ski lift; or

 (e) Cross the uphill track of a j-bar, t-bar, rope tow, wire rope tow, or other similar device except at designated locations.

-(7) Any person skiing outside the confines of trails open for skiing or runs open for skiing within the ski area boundary shall be responsible for any injuries or losses resulting from his or her
+(7) ANY PERSON SKIING OUTSIDE OF THE CONFINES OF TRAILS OPEN for skiing or runs open for skiing within the ski area boundary shall be responsible for any injuries or losses resulting from his or her

 (8) ANY PERSON ON FOOT OR ON ANY TYPE OF SLIDING DEVICE SHALL BE RESPONSIBLE FOR ANY COLLISION whether the collision is with another person or with an object.